dagraham/etm-tk/etmTk/help/OVERVIEW.md

     execute the remaining arguments without opening the GUI.

-        a ARG   display the agenda view using ARG, if given, as a filter. d ARG   display the day view using ARG, if given, as a filter. k ARG   display the keywords view using ARG, if given, as a filter. m INT   display a report using the remaining argument, which must be a
+        a ARG   display the agenda view using ARG, if given, as a filter. c ARGS  display a custom view using the remaining arguments as the specification.
+(Enclose ARGS in single quotes to prevent shell expansion.)
+        d ARG   display the day view using ARG, if given, as a filter. k ARG   display the keywords view using ARG, if given, as a filter. m INT   display a report using the remaining argument, which must be a